paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-011-compensation-for-service-connected-disability-or-death.md

 Amendment by Pub.
 L. 94–433 effective Oct.
 1, 1976, see section 406 of Pub.
 L. 94–433, set out as a note under [section 1101 of this title](./chapter-011-compensation-for-service-connected-disability-or-death.md#section-1101).

 #### Radiation Dose Reconstruction Program of Department of Defense
 Pub.
 L. 108–183, title VI, § 601, Dec.
 16, 2003, 117 Stat.
-2667, provided that: “(a) Review of Mission, Procedures, and Administration.—(1) The Secretary of Veterans Affairs and the Secretary of Defense shall jointly conduct a review of the mission, procedures, and administration of the Radiation Dose Reconstruction Program of the Department of Defense. “(2) In conducting the review under paragraph (1), the Secretaries shall—“(A) determine whether any additional actions are required to ensure that the quality assurance and quality control mechanisms of the Radiation Dose Reconstruction Program are adequate and sufficient for purposes of the program; and “(B) determine the actions that are required to ensure that the mechanisms of the Radiation Dose Reconstruction Program for communication and interaction with veterans are adequate and sufficient for purposes of the program, including mechanisms to permit veterans to review the assumptions utilized in their dose reconstructions. “(3) Not later than 90 days after the date of the enactment of this Act [Dec.
+2667, as amended by Pub.
+L. 117–263, div.
+A, title VII, § 734, Dec.
+23, 2022, 136 Stat.
+2668, provided that: “(a) Review of Mission, Procedures, and Administration.—(1) The Secretary of Veterans Affairs and the Secretary of Defense shall jointly conduct a review of the mission, procedures, and administration of the Radiation Dose Reconstruction Program of the Department of Defense. “(2) In conducting the review under paragraph (1), the Secretaries shall—“(A) determine whether any additional actions are required to ensure that the quality assurance and quality control mechanisms of the Radiation Dose Reconstruction Program are adequate and sufficient for purposes of the program; and “(B) determine the actions that are required to ensure that the mechanisms of the Radiation Dose Reconstruction Program for communication and interaction with veterans are adequate and sufficient for purposes of the program, including mechanisms to permit veterans to review the assumptions utilized in their dose reconstructions. “(3) Not later than 90 days after the date of the enactment of this Act [Dec.
 16, 2003], the Secretaries shall jointly submit to Congress a report on the review under paragraph (1).
-The report shall set forth—“(A) the results of the review; “(B) a plan for any actions determined to be required under paragraph (2); and “(C) such other recommendations for the improvement of the mission, procedures, and administration of the Radiation Dose Reconstruction Program as the Secretaries jointly consider appropriate. “(b) On-Going Review and Oversight.—The Secretaries shall jointly take appropriate actions to ensure the on-going independent review and oversight of the Radiation Dose Reconstruction Program, including the establishment of the advisory board required by subsection (c). “(c) Advisory Board.—(1) In taking actions under subsection (b), the Secretaries shall jointly appoint an advisory board to provide review and oversight of the Radiation Dose Reconstruction Program. “(2) The advisory board under paragraph (1) shall be composed of the following:“(A) At least one expert in historical dose reconstruction of the type conducted under the Radiation Dose Reconstruction Program. “(B) At least one expert in radiation health matters. “(C) At least one expert in risk communications matters. “(D) A representative of the Department of Veterans Affairs. “(E) A representative of the Defense Threat Reduction Agency. “(F) At least three veterans, including at least one veteran who is a member of an atomic veterans group. “(3) The advisory board under paragraph (1) shall—“(A) conduct periodic, random audits of dose reconstructions under the Radiation Dose Reconstruction Program and of decisions by the Department of Veterans Affairs on claims for service connection of radiogenic diseases; “(B) assist the Department of Veterans Affairs and the Defense Threat Reduction Agency in communicating to veterans information on the mission, procedures, and evidentiary requirements of the Radiation Dose Reconstruction Program; and “(C) carry out such other activities with respect to the review and oversight of the Radiation Dose Reconstruction Program as the Secretaries shall jointly specify. “(4) The advisory board under paragraph (1) may make such recommendations on modifications in the mission or procedures of the Radiation Dose Reconstruction Program as the advisory board considers appropriate as a result of the audits conducted under paragraph (3)(A).”
+The report shall set forth—“(A) the results of the review; “(B) a plan for any actions determined to be required under paragraph (2); and “(C) such other recommendations for the improvement of the mission, procedures, and administration of the Radiation Dose Reconstruction Program as the Secretaries jointly consider appropriate. “(b) On-Going Review and Oversight.—The Secretaries shall jointly take appropriate actions to ensure the on-going independent review and oversight of the Radiation Dose Reconstruction Program.”

 #### Review of Dose Reconstruction Program of the Defense Threat Reduction Agency
 Pub.
 L. 106–419, title III, § 305, Nov.
 1, 2000, 114 Stat.
 1853, provided that: “(a) Review by National Academy of Sciences.—Not later than 30 days after the date of the enactment of this Act [Nov.
 1, 2000], the Secretary of Defense shall enter into a contract with the National Academy of Sciences to carry out periodic reviews of the program of the Defense Threat Reduction Agency of the Department of Defense known as the ‘dose reconstruction program’. “(b) Review Activities.—The periodic reviews of the dose reconstruction program under the contract under subsection (a) shall consist of the periodic selection of random samples of doses reconstructed by the Defense Threat Reduction Agency in order to determine—“(1) whether or not the reconstruction of the sampled doses is accurate; “(2) whether or not the reconstructed dosage number is accurately reported; “(3) whether or not the assumptions made regarding radiation exposure based upon the sampled doses are credible; and “(4) whether or not the data from nuclear tests used by the Defense Threat Reduction Agency as part of the reconstruction of the sampled doses is accurate. “(c) Duration of Review.—The periodic reviews under the contract under subsection (a) shall occur over a period of 24 months. “(d) Report.—(1) Not later than 60 days after the conclusion of the period referred to in subsection (c), the National Academy of Sciences shall submit to Congress a report on its activities under the contract under this section. “(2) The report shall include the following:“(A) A detailed description of the activities of the National Academy of Sciences under the contract. “(B) Any recommendations that the National Academy of Sciences considers appropriate regarding a permanent system of review of the dose reconstruction program of the Defense Threat Reduction Agency.”